Direct Rotary Drilling

 Direct Rotary Drilling Method

-As the bit penetrates the formation, it connects to a drill pipe string that transmits rotational energy from the rig.
-At the same time, pumps send drilling fluid downward through the drill pipe and release it through jets in the bit.
-The fluid then flows upward through the annular space, carrying cuttings to the surface.
+During the process, the drill bit is connected to a drill pipe string that transfers rotation from the drilling rig.
+At the same time, pumps send drilling fluid down through the drill pipe and out through small openings in the bit.
+The fluid then flows upward through the annular space between the drill pipe and borehole wall, bringing loosened materials to the surface.

-At the surface, workers direct the fluid into settling pits where solids separate from the mixture.
-After this process, the system recycles the cleaned fluid back into circulation to maintain continuous drilling operations.
+Once the drilling fluid reaches the surface, it moves into settling pits where soil, rock fragments, and other solids separate from the mixture.
+After the solids settle, the cleaned fluid can be circulated back into the borehole.
+This helps maintain continuous drilling, supports borehole stability, and improves efficiency during water well drilling operations.

 Before 1920, early rotary drilling systems—commonly called whirler rigs—used the casing as the drill pipe.
 Operators performed cutting using a serrated shoe, while circulation depended on pumped water and natural formation sealing.